coffee-fueled-dev/very-coffee/packages/app/src/blog/tam/guide/post.md

 ## Port Proliferation

 Sometimes a port's expectations become too broad.
-The agent has seen many different outcomes in many different contexts, and the cone has widened to accommodate all of them.
-A wide cone is safe but weak because it commits to nothing.
+Perhaps the agent has seen many different outcomes in many different contexts, and the cone has widened to accommodate all of them.
 The agent can choose to proliferate by creating a new port that wraps the same underlying action with specialized expectations for a particular context.

-The original "send-email" port may work in many situations but predict outcomes poorly.
+For example, the original "send-email" port may work in many situations but predict outcomes poorly.
 The agent can create "send-email-to-executive" with expectations tuned to that context: faster response times, more formal acknowledgments, higher stakes for errors.
 The underlying tool call is identical but the expectations differ.

 ## The Loop